 The university announced plans in recent months to sell its Fifth Avenue building, which was its only remaining classroom facility in downtown Pittsburgh.

-RMU, which in the past operated as a primarily commuter university, is in the midst of an expansion at its township campus.
+RMU, which in the past operated as a primarily commuter university, is in the midst of an at its township campus.

 The new program in downtown Pittsburgh will be focused on non-traditional students.